-For all these claims and others I can only say that human evidence for them is lacking.
+For all these claims and others, I can only say that human evidence for them is lacking.
 There are many different types (strains) of kratom out there.
-Different strains may have different active ingredients (there is more to kraom than just mitragyna).
+Different strains may have different active ingredients (there is more to this plant than just mitragynine).
 When human studies are published on its effects on exercise, I'll update this review.

 What I can say is to be very careful experimenting that has sedative effects when lifting weights.
-In theory, the sedative properties of kratom could lead to injuries in the gym.
+In theory, the sedative properties of mitragyna could lead to injuries in the gym.

-Kratom overdose , leading to hemorrhagic pulmonary edema, has been implicated in the death of a 27 year old police officer/armature bodybuilder.
+Kratom overdose has been implicated in the death of a 27-year-old police officer/armature bodybuilder.

 Is Kratom Addictive?

 If Mitragyna speciosa can be used to help people wean off pain killers and other drugs, one wonders how difficult it might be to stop taking kratom after their withdrawal symptoms from the other drugs go away?
-In other words, is kratom addicting?
-The American Kratom Association's website says “Kratom is non-habit forming, unless taken in extremely high doses for extended periods of time.”
+In other words, is mitragyna addicting?
+The American Kratom Association's website says “Kratom is non-habit forming unless taken in extremely high doses for extended periods of time.”

-The Association goes on to to say that when it is used in excess, “Kratom consumers may experience dependence, similar to caffeine dependence.”
-I'm not aware of any research to confirm or deny this.
-Where are they getting this data from?
+The Association goes on to say that when it is used in excess, “Kratom consumers may experience dependence, similar to caffeine dependence.”

 The science page of the American Kratom Association does not provide any evidence showing withdrawal in humans is similar to caffeine withdrawal.
-If anyone knows of peer reviewed evidence to substantiate this, let me know and I'll be glad to update this part of the review.
 See the side effects section below.

-There does appear to be evidence that some people have the propensity to become dependent on kratom.
-In this 2014 report of 293 regular users, it was noted that more than half of those who regularly used kratom more than 6 months, experienced “severe dependence problems.”
+There does appear to be evidence some people can become addicted to mitragyna.
+In this 2014 report of 293 regular users, it was noted that more than half of those who regularly used kratom for more than 6 months, experienced “severe dependency problems.”
 Researchers also noted that 45% experienced “moderate” dependence.

 To me, this proves mitragyna is addicting.

-Researchers in Malaysia looked at the severity of pain and sleep problems in 170 regular kratom users after they stopped using kraom tea/juice.
+Researchers in Malaysia looked at the severity of pain and sleep problems in 170 regular kratom users after they stopped using kratom tea/juice.
 They noted the following

 - 84% experienced moderate pain